-In addition to the employer's general obligations under occupational health and safety law, companies have to meet special requirements if they employ people with disabilities.
-According to § 164 of the Social Security Code 9 (SGB IX) and § 3a of the Workplace Ordinance (ArbStättV), companies are obliged to design workplaces in a way that is suitable for disabled persons, taking into account ergonomic, barrier-free and individual aspects (see Guidelines for designing for the disabled: DIN 32977 Part 1).
+In addition to the employer's general obligations under occupational health and safety law, companies must fulfill special requirements if they employ people with disabilities.
+According to § 164 of the Social Code 9 (SGB IX) and § 3a of the Workplace Ordinance (ArbStättV), companies are obliged to design workplaces suitable for disabled people, taking into account ergonomic, barrier-free and individual aspects (see Guiding Principles for Disability-Friendly Design: DIN 32977 Part 1).

 However, in contrast to accessibility, universal design is not legally anchored or standardized (see on accessibility: ArbStättV, DIN 18040).

 In the long term, however, companies gain cost advantages from forward-looking and comprehensive planning based on the principle of universal design.
-Easy-to-use work equipment and a working environment in which employees can move around without barriers promotes the autonomy, health and productivity of the entire workforce.
+Easy-to-use work equipment and a work environment in which employees can move without barriers promote the autonomy, health and productivity of the entire workforce.

-In order to anchor the approach of universal design in work design, a multi-level strategy for categorising products is appropriate.
-This is especially true for small and medium-sized enterprises with scarce resources.
+To embed the Universal Design approach in work design, a multi-level strategy for categorizing products is a good idea.
+This is especially true for small and medium-sized companies with scarcer resources.

-- Which products are easy to use and adapt for many employees (for example, adjustable work furniture, software)?
+- Which products are easily usable and adaptable for many employees (for example, adjustable work furniture, software)?

-- Which products are customisable and enable the use of disability-friendly technologies (e.g. smartphone with integrated screen reader)?
+- Which products are customizable and enable the use of technologies suitable for disabled people (for example, smartphone with integrated screen reader)?

-- Which products are specially designed for a disability (e.g. power wheelchair)?
+- Which products are specifically designed for a disability (for example, power wheelchair)?